Monks09/Quora/readme.md

 <p>Quora  website</p>
 <p>About Quora</p>
-<p>It's A Platform to ask questions and connect with People who contribute unique insights and quality answers.</p>
+<p>It's A Platform to ask questions and connect with People who contribute unique insights and quality answers.
+Users can collaborate by editing questions and commenting on answers that have been submitted by other users</p>
 <img width="1500" src="https://roshan-portfolio1.netlify.app/qua.png" alt="">
 <h1>WELCOME ✨</h1>